siemens/gencmpclient/README.md

   or if the latest CMP features not yet available in OpenSSL are required, which can be indicated by setting the environment variable `USE_LIBCMP`.

-For instance, on a Debian system the prerequisites may be installed simply as follows:
+For instance, on a Debian or Ubuntu system the prerequisites may be installed simply as follows:
 ```
 sudo apt install cmake libssl-dev libc-dev linux-libc-dev
 ```